Strong growth for all divisions in third quarter 2011

 - Underlying volume growth was 1.9% in the third quarter and 2.1% at nine months

-Emerging markets were up 13.1% in the third quarter and strong growth was reported across all categories, in particular Personal Care at 11.3%.
+Emerging markets were up 13.1% in the third quarter and strong growth was reported across all divisions, in particular Beauty & Personal Care at 11.3%.
 A strongly positive contribution to turnover growth, of 2.2% in the quarter, came from bolt-on acquisitions with the integration of the Sara Lee body care and Alberto Culver businesses largely complete.

 The recently announced acquisition of Concern Kalina – the leading local personal care company in Russia – will significantly strengthen the business in this important market.